 Our Verdict

-Bottom Line: AWOL Vision LTV-3500 Pro is the better choice.
-It offers 3500 lumens and Native 4K.
+Bottom Line: AWOL VISION LTV-3500 Pro is the better choice.
+It offers true Native 4K resolution and a brighter 3500 ANSI lumens output for $500 less than the Epson.

 Key Differences